glicerico/wordcat_transformer/journal.md

 - min_samples: 0.1 (10% of all occurrences of a word are the min to define a cluster)
 - metric: cosine

+ ******
+ Decided to output WSD results in format to evaluate with AdaGram's evaluator against GOLD standard.
+ This will help guide the parameters to use for clustering.
+ Tune parameters with training data, evaluate against test data.